-We learned how to optimally DC fast charge our electric vehicle on our last road trip.
-During my son’s school spring break, we drove 339 miles from Orange Big Sur, California.
-Our latest road trip taught us how to optimally DC fast charge our electric vehicle.
+We learned how to optimally DC Fast charge our electric vehicle on our last road trip.
+During my son’s spring break at school, we drove 339 miles from Orange Big Sur, California.
+Our latest road trip taught us how to optimally DC Fast charge our electric vehicle.
 So we packed up our 2018 Tesla Model X, took our breakfast to go, and were off.
 We left Orange around 8 am and reached Big Sur around 4 pm.

->

-> The EV road trip to Big Sur was one of the more beautiful drives as we drove through green rolling hills, vineyards, and the windy mountain cliff road overseeing the Pacific Ocean.
+The EV road trip to Big Sur was one of the more beautiful drives as we drove through green rolling hills, vineyards, and the windy mountain cliff road overseeing the Pacific Ocean.
 Our family has an older electric vehicle with a shorter battery range.
 Under ideal conditions, we can go over 200 miles on a single charge.
 On our drive, however, we did not encounter ideal conditions.
 My wife, who was driving, is a fast driver.
 We experienced dips and raises in elevation throughout the road trip, which can further eat into your electric vehicle battery usage.
 As a result, we had to make a quick stop to charge our vehicle in Miramar beach, 125 miles into our trip.

 The EV chargers were at a posh hotel called, Rosewood, Miramar beach, 125 miles from Orange.
 We plugged in our electric vehicle for a 30-minute charge and walked to the hotel to look at some shops, use the restrooms, and check out the available food options.
 My wife found a store owned by Gwyneth Paltrow called Goop and bought some face cremes, and we were back on the road.